Cycling Andong to Sangju

 Day 2 – Andong to Sangju – 30 March

-Got breakfast at around 8 am.
-Nothing special, toast, jam and cereal.
-Coffee machine wasn’t working… Packed, the was on the road by 9.
-Stopped at Arts Centre to look around the building.
-No exhibitions, mainly empty.
+Got breakfast at the motel around 8 am.
+Nothing special just toast, jam and cereal.
+The coffee machine wasn’t working… I packed then was on the road by 9.
+Stopped at the Arts Centre to look around the building.
+It was mainly empty, sadly.
 The building was interesting though.
 It’s sad because a lot of effort seems to have gone into trying to make this new town for gov’t workers work as a community but it doesn’t seem to be working.

-Didn’t get to the River Trail until 9:20.
-Quite a long way getting out of town due to a few wrong turns.
-Very long nice path along an embankment.
+I didn’t get to the River Trail until 9:20.
+It took longer than expected to get of town due to a few wrong turns.
+Eventually I got to a very long, nice path along an embankment.
 Stopped by a weir for some fruit ~09:50.
 Lots of embankment cycling in the this section.
-The riverside farming infrastructure is pretty impressive.
+The riverside farming infrastructure in the Korean countryside is pretty impressive.

-11:00 cool raised wooden section of the trail.
-I liked it so much, I went back and did it again!
-11:40 fire watch patrol guy gave me a banana.
+At 11:00, I got to a very cool, raised wooden section of the trail.
+I liked it so much, I went back and cycled it again!
+11:40 while taking a break at a pavilion, a fire watch patrol guy gave me a banana!

-Stopped for the next passport stamp at 12:15.
+I stopped for the next passport stamp (Sangju Sangpunggyo) at 12:15.
 There was a refrigerator filled with bottles of water to help yourselves to, just toss 1,000 won into a slot!
 It seems to be run by one of the cycle hostels in the area.
+This is also the place where the cycle path from the north (Jeomcheon) connects to the Andong section.

-Sangju riverside trail is just a massive long construction site at the moment; come back in two years!
+Unfortunately, the Sangju riverside trail is currently just a massive long construction site!
+I’ll need to return in two years to see the results!
 I saw lots of cherry blossoms though.

 Click to the Four Rivers Cross-country Bicycle Path main page.